-This is our story of a hope and healing photography session.
+This is a story of hope and Janine’s Healing Art art photography session.

 In 2014, Janine suffered a monumental loss when her fiancé passed away 2 months before their wedding day.
 To deal with her grief she decided to create a memorial photo-shoot.
 The images and video story we created together were an incredibly cathartic and emotional experience for us both.
 The experience allowed Janine to rediscover her femininity and open her eyes once more to the beauty of the world.